HOW TO START A BLOG THE WANDERLUSTY WAY

 - Geared towards a younger-ish audience, based on the fact that I’ve never heard anyone over 50 utter the word ‘wanderlust’.

-⇢ Avoid overused terms.
-Like, if you’re going to start a travel blog, the word ‘wanderlust’ for example.
+➤ Avoid overused terms.
+Like, if you’re going to start a travel blog, the ‘wanderlust’ for example.
 Ahem, moving on.
 The idea is to stand out and be memorable, not to get lost in the cyber crowd.
-I mean, isn’t it so much easier to find the giant pirate ship in a Where’s Waldo picture than, say, WALDO?
+I mean, isn’t it so much easier to find the giant pirate ship in a Where’s Waldo pictures than, say, WALDO?

 Your blog’s potential name may look great when spelled out, but how does it sound?
 Does it roll off the tongue?
-Like… “My Wanderlusty Life” perhaps? *flips hair* (I literally chose this name because I love alliterative sounds.)
+Like… “My Wanderlusty Life” perhaps? *flips hair* (I literally chose this name because of my love for alliterative sounds.)
 Now, if that domain was taken and I was forced to go with “my-wanderlusty-life.com” instead of “mywanderlustylife.com”, this is what would happen at parties:

 “Hey, so what’s the name of your blog?”